Allar/automated-insecure-samba-share/README.md

 # automated-insecure-samba-share
-This script will automatically install Samba and create a share named `Drop` located at `/home/Drop`
+This script will automatically install Samba and create a share named `Drop` located at `/home/Drop`.
+This Samba share will have no security and will be completely insecure.
+You will have full access to this share in Windows without needing credentials, a login, or a password.

 # Warning